luciantugui/UploaderBundle/README.md

  and will have to deal with an unstable lock file.
 * fix twitter bootstrap dependency, it might have been already included, should be removed from bundle static `assets.html.twig`
+* data-prototype is added to uploader theme now, maybe usable

 ## License
 Released under the [MIT license](http://opensource.org/licenses/MIT).